Evaluation of Audio Compression Codecs: Discussion

 \subsection{Audio-Codec Performance}

-In our audio-codec performance tests (\cf\ \cref{tbl:evaluation:codec+compression+speed}), FLAC exhibited the lowest compression ratio of all tested audio codecs, meaning that lossless audio files will take up more storage space than files encoded using a lossy compression technique.
-On the other hand, FLAC also achieved the highest encoding speed.
-These two average values for FLAC are expected because lossless compression techniques preserve most data in an audio file while only removing redundancies and repeated patterns.
+In our audio-codec performance tests (\cf\ \cref{tbl:evaluation:codec+compression+speed}), FLAC exhibited the lowest compression ratio of all tested audio codecs meaning that lossless audio files will take up more storage space than files encoded using a lossy compression technique.
+On the other hand, FLAC achieved the highest encoding speed.
+These two average values for FLAC are expected because lossless compression techniques preserve most of the information in an audio signal while only compressing redundancies and repeated patterns.

-All lossy audio codecs have similar compression ratio, with MP3 (\kbps{128}) achieving the highest compression ratio.
-Both MP3 quality settings exhibit lower encoding speeds than other lossy audio codecs.
-On the other hand, they show significantly higher decoding speeds than other lossy audio codecs with MP3 at \kbps{128} being the fastest to decode.
+All lossy audio codecs have similar compression ratios with MP3 \kbps{128} achieving the best results.
+Both MP3 quality settings, \ie\ \kbps{128} and \kbps{320}, exhibit lower encoding speeds than other lossy audio codecs.
+On the other hand, these codecs show significantly higher decoding speeds than other lossy audio codecs with MP3 \kbps{128} exhibiting the fastest decoding speed.
 It can be argued that MP3 is a strong contender for the best lossy audio codec due to its high decoding speeds, making it the ideal choice for audio playback on low-power devices.
+This is because MP3 has lower computational complexity compared to modern codecs like AAC or Vorbis, which is due to its older more simple perceptual encoding model \autocite{Brandenburg:MP3AACE:1999}.
+However, MP3's encoding speed is constrained by its {\em two-nested-iteration-loop} design \autocite{Brandenburg:MP3AACE:1999}, which makes MP3's encoding speed fall behind when comparing to AAC and Vorbis newer and more sophisticated encoding techniques.